 How do you manage to work so well as an ensemble for almost 40 years?
 (Do you ever argue?)

-We have occasionally arguments.
+We have occasional arguments.
 But generally, with a broad agreement about the end goal and, perhaps, experience of knowing when not to pursue an idea too far, we know the most important aim is to make the music work.

 What is one piece of advice you would give a young string quartet and why?